matthieu-perso/spatial_world_model/README.md

 # Spatial World Models in LLMs

-This project investigates how large language models represent and reason about spatial relationships between objects, with a particular focus on transitivity in spatial relations.
+In this project, we investigate how large language models represent and reason about spatial relationships between objects, with a particular focus on transitivity in spatial relations.
+We test whether these models maintain consistent spatial relationships through direct and chained spatial relationships.

-## Data & Experiments
+## Data

-The experiments are conducted in the following notebooks:

-1. **`1_data_generation.ipynb`**: Creates training data with spatial relationships between objects
-2. **`2_embedding_extraction.ipynb`**: Extracts embeddings from the language model for both direct and chained relationships
-3. **`3_linear_probing.ipynb`**: Trains linear probes to identify spatial relationships
-4. **`4_transitivity_analysis.ipynb`**: Analyzes whether the model maintains transitivity in spatial reasoning

 The project uses a set of common objects and their spatial relationships:
 - Direct relationships (e.g., "A is above B")